-Unlike the more traditional sports (e.g., soccer, basketball, baseball, hockey, etc.) that have been around for decades, esports is a new ‘sport’ to hit the mainstream.
-WTF are esports?
+Unlike the more traditional sports (soccer, basketball, baseball, hockey etc.) that have been around for decades, esports is a newer ‘sport’ to hit mainstream markets.
 The simplest way to think about them is as “electronic sports.”
-Essentially esports is competitive/professional video gaming.
-Esports is kinda an umbrella term similar to saying “sports” as there isn’t one defined video game that all competitors play.
+Essentially, esports is competitive/professional video gaming.
+Esports is kind of an umbrella term similar to saying “sports” as there isn’t one specific video game that all competitors play.
 So take football, basketball and soccer and sub that in for League of Legends, Overwatch and Dota 2.
 Make sense?

 How are esports organized?

 Esports are normally played in tournaments.
 In its infancy, esports tournaments were predominantly played online.
 However, in the early 2010s, streaming and esports took off and these gaming tournaments started taking place IRL.

 Nowadays, there are thousands of tournaments around the world being hosted online and offline where competitors vie for millions of dollars in prize money.
 That’s right.
 These high-level gamers are competing professionally for a chance to win millions of dollars for playing their favourite video game.
 Literally living the dream.
 Apparently our parents may have been wrong when they said: “go outside, play in the sunshine, it’s good for you.”

 We totally get it — it’s hard to picture.
 The same way you play a soccer tournament, gamers play against each other in teams of players or individually.
 It’s generally round-robin style with the winner of each game moving on to some sort of playoff.
 Tournaments can be played and watched online, but when they’re hosted IRL, they’re normally played in large stadiums or arenas where fans can watch too.
 Some tournaments are even held in the same arenas as major league sports like the Rogers Centre in Vancouver and Barclay’s Centre in New York.
 Pretty cool, right?